 - Within 30 days of the date of your decision letter: Complete and sign the Appeal Request Form and return it to the VCF.
 If your completed Appeal Request Form is not uploaded to your online claim or postmarked by the due date in your decision letter, you will have waived your right to an appeal.

-- Gather the necessary documents and complete your Appeal Package: Your Appeal Package must include the following:
+- Gather the necessary documents and assemble your Appeal Package: Your Appeal Package must include the following:

 - Completed Pre-Hearing Questionnaire (enclosed with your decision letter).